will-cern/xroofit-readthedocs/docs/source/setup.rst

 .. code-block:: python

   import ROOT
-  XRF = ROOT.Experimental.XRooFit # setup for builtin xRooFit version
+  from ROOT.Experimental import XRooFit as XRF # setup for builtin xRooFit version

 If you want to use the version of xRooFit you have built on top of ROOT, you would do:

 .. code-block:: python

   import ROOT
-  XRF = ROOT # setup for xRooFit built from source
+  import ROOT as XRF # setup for xRooFit built from source

 The main class of xRooFit is the `xRooNode <https://gitlab.cern.ch/will/xroofit#using-xroonode>`_.
 It is a smart interface class to objects in RooFit, in that it acts a bit like a smart pointer to a RooFit object and in this manner it provides you with a set of additional methods for the object it is "wrapping".